RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/showing-hiding-elements.md

 ```

 ## showExportImage
-This property can be used to disable exporting the dashboad to an image.
+This property can be used to disable exporting the dashboard to an image.

 <img src="../../general/images/showing-hiding-elements-show-export-image.png" alt="Exporting a dashboard to image" class="responsive-img"/>